-The DPT program encompasses 31 months of full-time study, which equates to 8 academic semesters, including clinical education experiences.
+The DPT program encompasses 8 academic semesters, including clinical education experiences.
 Clinical education experiences are 8, 10, and 18 (or 9 x 2) weeks, respectively (First, Intermediate and Terminal Clinical Education Experience).
 Students are in class an average of 5 days per week to allow for assimilation and application of new knowledge and provide the time for student self-directed learning activities.
 Contact hours for the semesters in which clinical education occurs are a minimum of 35 and a maximum of 45 hours per week and mirror the clinical work schedule.

-The DPT program prepares graduates for entry into physical therapy in the domains of clinical practice, research, education, consultation, and administration.
-The curriculum includes academic preparation and clinical experiences in health care facilities nationwide and abroad.
-Academic instruction is comprised of didactic courses in the seven curricular components as described above.
-Areas of concentration within physical therapy are explored in the advanced seminar courses, electives, and the Terminal Clinical Education Experience.
+The DPT program curriculum includes academic preparation and clinical experiences in health care facilities nationwide and abroad.
+Academic instruction is comprised of didactic courses in the six curricular pillars as described above.
+Opportunities to explore specialized areas of clinical practice occur in the advanced seminar courses, electives, and Clinical Education Experiences.
+Select core values that guide physical therapist practice are modeled by faculty and threaded throughout the pillars of the curriculum.
 Learning is viewed as a dynamic and interactive process requiring active student participation in various educational experiences.
-The program facilitates the development of appropriate professional behaviors, and students are expected to internalize and demonstrate professional values and ethical behavior.